ozooxo/Schemannian/docs/euler-lagrangian-equation.rst

     '((= (+ (* m1 (** l1 2) (deriv (deriv (function theta1 t) t) t)) (* 9.8 m1 l1 (sin (function theta1 t)))) 0))

-And this will give you the equation of motion of a double pendulum,
+And this will give you the equation of motion of the double pendulum,

 .. code:: scheme